Pongsiri “The Smiling Assassin” Mitsatit (9-0) wants to make his family’s life better at all costs.

-“Miado is good athlete with a beautiful record.
-I think this match will be one of the best matches of the night,” Mitsatit says.
-“I respect him, but I need to beat him.
-And when I win, I hope I can compete with the best.
-I want to be a world champion and make money enough to change my family’s life.”
+“I hope I can compete with the best.
+I want to be a world champion and make money enough to change my family’s life,” says the Thai star.

 Mitsatit is the son of hardworking parents.
 Money was, and remains, scarce in the family household.
 But what was lacking financially was made up for in the work ethic instilled in the young athlete.